The Ultimate Guide to Vero Beach, Florida (From a Local)

 We also have the typical box stores (Best Buy, Target, Home Goods, etc.) along I-60 coming into town from the interstate.
 You’ll find names like Williams Sonoma, Coach, Restoration Hardware, and Columbia Sportswear stores at the Vero Beach Outlets.

+What is Vero Beach like?
+To me, it’s a ritzy best-kept secret, mixed with a bit of hometown feel and great weather.
 With the largest population of retired millionaire CEOs in the country (mostly residing at John’s Island), Vero Beach has an enormous amount of wealth.
 To us, that translates to a great selection of thrift and consignment shops with incredible merchandise.
 I have never counted, but I would say there are close to 100 of these in our town.
 If you are looking for treasures and bargains, try Habitat for Humanity, Kaleidoscope Consignments, Humane Society Thrift Shop, and Hope Resale Boutique.

 Lastly, The Village Shops, located on A1A, has oak-lined walkways with a treasure trove of luxury boutiques.
 This is where I take friends visiting Vero Beach to see what we have to offer through gifts, clothing, gourmet food items, and home accessories.
 Save room for a tasty slice of pie or bread pudding from Citron Bistro.